1 As they got closer to the cave Aḏam and Ḥawwah saw two fig trees covered with fruit, and giving shade to the cave.

-2 Then Aḏam said to Ḥawwah, “It seems to me we have gone astray.
+2 Then Aḏam said to Ḥawwah, “It seems to me that we have gone the wrong way.
 When did these two trees grow here?
-It seems to me that the enemy wishes to lead us astray, Sayest thou that there is in the earth another cave than this?
+It seems to me that the enemy wishes to lead us the wrong way.
+Do you suppose that there is another cave in the earth besides this one?

-3 “Yet, O Ḥawwah, let us go into the cave, and find in it the two figs; for this is our cave, in which we were.
-But if we should not find the two figs in it, then it cannot be our cave.”
+3 But, Ḥawwah let us go into the cave and find the two figs because this is our cave we were in.
+But if we do not find the two figs in it then it cannot be our cave.”

-4 They went then into the cave, and looked into the four corners of it, but found not the two figs.
+4 Then they went into the cave and looked into the four corners of it but did not find the two figs.

-5 And Aḏam wept and said to Ḥawwah, “Are we come to a wrong cave, then, O Ḥawwah?
-It seems to me these two fig-trees are the two figs that were in the cave.”
-And Ḥawwah said, “I, for my part, do not know.”
+5 And Aḏam cried and said to Ḥawwah, “Did we go to the wrong cave, Ḥawwah?
+It seems to me the two figs should have been in the cave.”
+And Ḥawwah said, “I do not know.”

-6 Then Aḏam stood up and prayed and said, “O Elohim, Thou didst command us to come back to the cave, to take the two figs, and then to return to Thee.
+6 Then Aḏam stood up and prayed and said, “O Elohim, You Commanded us to come back to the cave to take the two figs and return to you.

-9 “Not for his mere sake, then, have these trees grown up at once; but I had mercy on thee and I commanded them to grow.
-And they grew to be two large trees, that you be overshadowed by their branches, and find rest; and that I make you see My power and My marvellous works.
+9 It wasn’t because of him that these trees have immediately grown up but I had mercy on you and I commanded them to grow.
+And they grew to be two large trees, that would give you shade by their branches, and you should find rest, and by this I made you see My power and My marvelous works.

-11 And Elohim said, “Henceforth, O Aḏam, rejoice on account of the trees, thou and Ḥawwah; and rest under them when ye feel weary.
-But eat not of their fruit, nor come near them.”
+11 And Elohim said, “From now on, Aḏam, rejoice because of the trees that you and Ḥawwah can rest under when you feel weary.
+But do not eat any of their fruit or come near them.”

 12 Then Aḏam cried, and said, “Elohim, will You kill us again, or will You drive us away from Your face, and cut off our life from the face of the earth?